 The WDB uses Lightcast data on underemployment to provide a more defined view of the education requirements of jobs compared to the educational attainment of Prince George's County residents.
-The WDB and its largest WIOA Title I Career Services Provider, EPG, are able to source and distribute Labor Market Information (LMI) from Lightcast, MWE, and BLS, but they also provide Labor Market Analysis (LMA).
+The WDB and its largest WIOA Title I Career Services Provider, EPG, are able to source and distribute Labor Market Information (LMI) from Lightcast, MWE, and the Bureau of Labor Statistics (BLS), but they also provide Labor Market Analysis (LMA).
 LMA is the ability to identify the differences in various data sets and the ability to translate LMI into a functional tool that businesses and job seekers can utilize in their day-to-day efforts.
 LMA is key when assessing Lightcast and MWE data.